 Can I get back any documents I file with the Clerk's Office?

-All documents that are filed with the Clerk's Office become part of the Court record and cannot be returned.
-The only way that the Clerk's Office may return any document that has been filed is by a court order.
+All documents that are filed with the Clerk's Office become part of the Court record.
+A copy of the document and “Notice of Electronic Filing” (NEF) will be mailed to you if your case was filed before June 1, 2021.
+After that date, you will only receive the NEF.
+The only way that the Clerk's Office may return a copy of document after June 1, 2021, is by a court order.
 If you attach any exhibits to your complaint or other court documents, you should file a copy of the exhibit and keep the original for your records.

 Who can serve my summons and complaint?

 You must consult Federal Rule of Civil Procedure 4 to determine how to serve each defendant.
 Rule 4 outlines different rules for serving certain types of defendants, such as, business entities, government officials and minors.
 Generally, anyone over the age of 18 years, who is not a party to the lawsuit, can serve the summons and complaint.
 For more information on service of process, review this Court's Pro Se Civil guidebook or Service of Process Information Sheet.

 If your application to waive the filing fee (IFP application) was granted and you have in forma pauperis status, the United States Marshals Service will serve your summons and complaint on each defendant for you free of charge.